 Everything you need to know about the historic property that Prince Harry and Meghan Markle call home

-Frogmore Cottage in Windsor is quite possibly the best known as the UK residence for Prince Harry and Meghan Markle, where the couple and their two children will be residing over the Platinum Jubilee weekend.
+Frogmore Cottage in Windsor is quite possibly the best known as the UK residence for Prince Harry and Meghan Markle, where the couple will be residing over during their tour of Europe.

-Frogmore Cottage is said to be one of Her Majesty The Queen's favorite royal residences and its occupants have been a source of great fascination over the years.
+Frogmore Cottage was said to be one of the late Her Majesty The Queen's favorite royal residences and its occupants have been a source of great fascination over the years.
 Unsurprisingly, Frogmore Cottage is one of the world's best homes, and our adoration for the property is shared throughout the globe.

 Where is Frogmore Cottage?